Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 Obviously, the more features a product has, the more expensive it will cost.

-However, just keep in mind that as long as the BTU units are sized correctly for the room you want to use it in, then you’ll achieve maximum efficiency no matter what other perks it may have.
+However, just keep in mind that as long as the BTU units are sized correctly for the room you want to use it in, then you’ll achieve maximum efficiency no matter what other perks that a top window AC unit may have.

-With that being said, here are the top features you’ll find in these types of air conditioners.
+With that being said, here are the most important window air conditioner features you’ll find in these units.

 This is the most basic feature on all air conditioners but different manufacturers choose to include a variety of cooling speeds.